Search

 Assess

-The human rights complaint is assessed against the scope listed in the section above to determine its eligibility for acceptance.
+The human rights complaint is assessed against the criteria to determine its eligibility for acceptance.

 For complaints involving a non-individual client, CIMB will seek their consent to disclose the relationship and participate in this Grievance Mechanism.